Blog

 1. Launchlist by SaaS Consult

-Best for: AI SaaS founders targeting early users, investors, and backlinks
+Best for: SaaS founders targeting early users, investors, and backlinks

-Launchlist is a submission platform by SaaS Consult focused on new SaaS launches.
+Launchlist is a list curated list by SaaS Consult focused on new SaaS and AI launches.
 It offers visibility among marketers, founders, and consultants — plus SEO value via a dofollow backlink.
+Built specifically for the early-stage discovery window.

 2. Product Hunt

-Product Hunt is the go-to platform for launching tech products.
+Product Hunt is the go-to launch platform for tech products.
 A successful launch can drive thousands of visits in a day.
-Be sure to plan your launch strategy, engage with early users, and respond to feedback quickly.
+Plan your launch carefully — choose the right day (Tuesday–Thursday), line up supporters in advance, and respond to every comment.
+A well-executed Product Hunt launch can also earn coverage from tech press.

 3. G2

 G2 is one of the most trusted platforms for SaaS reviews.
-Listing your product here helps with credibility, especially in competitive categories.
-Focus on collecting authentic user reviews to boost ranking.
+Mid-market and enterprise buyers rely on G2 heavily during evaluation.
+Focus on collecting authentic user reviews to boost your category ranking — reviews compound over time and push you higher in G2’s search results.

 4. Capterra